 10 Uses for Cardboard

 Sure, you might have cardboard boxes arrayed for storage under your cozy Philadelphia roof, but isn't that a bit...mundane?
+Why not try these unusual uses for used cardboard?

 1. Floor protection for events